I’m often asked if blogging really is that important for business. The answer is: only if you want more visitors, readers, and potential customers.

 Recently, I attended a Masterclass on using Asana for content planning by Lauren June.
 Lauren is a business development strategist focusing on helping women to systemise and monetise their business to save them time, sanity, and their bottom line.
-She uses Asana to coordinate blogs for three different businesses including Roooar Magazine – of which she is owner and Managing Editor.
+She uses Asana to coordinate blogs for multiple different businesses and even teaches a course about it.
 These are her top recommendations for using the powers of Asana to get your blogging under control.

 “1.
 Start mapping your workflows externally before adding into Asana – this helps see the whole picture.

 2. Create templates that you can create copies for so decrease you need to recreate the wheel.

 3. Start with one process at a time; I know it’s exciting to get organised by do it by starting small and allowing it to grow.
 Your business didn’t happen in one night and nor will your project management system.

 BONUS: It’s ok to change it up, nothing is set in stone, as you grow and develop it can too.

 BONUS BONUS: Setup template to be written as if you have a team, it helps you to think in terms of who you might need in the future and easier to onboard people.”

 4 SocialBee – my ‘Jay’s not here right now but you can’t tell’ secret weapon